History of Methodism in the United States: Modern history

+In response to growing division, denominational leaders from across theological perspectives negotiated the Protocol of Reconciliation and Grace Through Separation in January 2020, which proposed a peaceful split allowing traditionalist congregations to depart with their property and assets.
+In 2022, a schism within the United Methodist Church led to many traditionalist United Methodist theologians, clergy and laity forming the Global Methodist Church after several modernist United Methodist clergy announced that they would not abide by the denomination's Book of Discipline concerning issues on human sexuality.
+Following the launch, thousands of congregations began disaffiliating from the UMC under Paragraph 2553 of the Book of Discipline, which allowed local churches to leave if two-thirds of their members approved and all financial obligations were met before December 31, 2023.
+By the end of 2023, more than 7,500 U.S. congregations, about one-quarter of all UMC churches, had voted to disaffiliate, with many joining the GMC or becoming independent Methodist bodies.
+The UMC Judicial Council later ruled that entire annual conferences could not collectively disaffiliate, limiting that right to individual churches.

+Methodist church structure in America

 American Methodist churches are generally organized on a connectional model, related but not identical to that used in Britain.
 Pastors are assigned to congregations by bishops, distinguishing it from presbyterian government.
 Methodist denominations typically give lay members representation at regional and national meetings (conferences) at which the business of the church is conducted, making it different from most episcopal government (The Episcopal Church USA, however, has a representational polity giving lay members, priests, and bishops voting privileges).
 This connectional organizational model differs further from the congregational model, for example of Baptist, and Congregationalist Churches, among others.